Interested in Becoming a Part of the Missionary Church?

 1. a high school diploma or its equivalent; and

 2. additional education as set forth in the description of licensed and ordained ministers.
-(Note: Special consideration may be given after consultation with the candidate, the district superintendent, and the president or his representative and approval of the district executive board.)
+(Note: Special consideration may be given after consultation with the candidate, the regional, district or network leadership, and the president or his representative.)

 Ministers shall meet the following denominational qualifications:

-1. participation in and completion of a prescribed program of study in the history and polity of the Missionary Church;
+1. participation in and completion of a Pastoral Orientation of the Missionary Church;

 2. a commitment to hold and to teach the denominational “Articles of Faith and Practice”;